DCS-training/Digital-Method-of-the-Month/DMM Docs/Data Visualisation.md

 - [Understanding what are you saving and where (Project/working directory/notebooks)](https://www.sciencedirect.com/topics/mathematics/working-directory)
 - Overwrite code
 - Multiple variables with the same name

+## What data visualisation can offer
+- Customisability.
+- Exploration and verification of your research.
+- Clear communication of your research.
+- Creativity to your presentations.
+- Interactive designs (when using software such as shiny, Tableau or powerBI).

 ## Software/Languages